tinganho/balanced-storage/README.md

 For the add-sub methods the following holds true:

 ```
-Add methods: Adds elements to the storage.
+Add methods: Adds 0 or more elements to the storage.
-Sub methods: Subtracts elements to the storage.
+Sub methods: Subtracts 0 or more elements to the storage.

+Notice: The range is crucial, only 0 will not satisfy any of the definitions.
 ```

 And let it be our definitions for our add-sub methods for our case.